SquareGPS/navixy-api/docs/backend-api/resources/billing/payment_system.md

 * `currency` - string.
 3-letter ISO 4217 currency code.
 * `payment_code` - optional string.
 Code for payments.
 * `subscription_code` - string.
 Subscription code.
 The same as "payment_code" for 2Checkout (formerly Avangate) but for subscriptions.
-* `methods` - optional array of string.
+* `methods` - optional string array.
 List of available payment methods (it may be empty).
 * `prices` - optional object with prices.
 For type == `ios_inapp` only.

 ### list